Irish Accounting

 • Compliance with accounting standards improves a company’s chances of securing financing and investing from financial institutions.
 This compliance is vital in understanding the company’s financial health and investment possibilities.

 • Meeting the obligations of government entities, such as taxing authorities and governing bodies, often necessitates strict adherence to accounting standards.
-It is more likely to reduce audits, fines, and legal issues.
+It is more likely to reduce audits, fines and legal issues.

 Irish Accounting Standards: The Significant Concern